carbon-language/carbon-lang/llvm/docs/LangRef.rst

 optimizer that the value loaded is known to be aligned to a boundary specified by the integer value in the metadata node.
 The alignment must be a power of 2.
 This is analogous to the ''align'' attribute on parameters and return values.
 This metadata can only be applied to loads of a pointer type.
+If the returned value is not appropriately aligned at runtime, the behavior is undefined.

 Semantics:
 """"""""""